Accident Prevention Program

 Safety Bulletin Board

-The College’s Safety Bulletin Board is located in the 1st floor hallway of Memorial Hall, adjacent to the Human Resources Office.
+The College’s Safety Bulletin Board is located in the 1st floor hallway of Memorial Building, adjacent to the Human Resources Office.
 At a minimum, the following information is posted:

 - Notice to Employees-If a Job Injury Occurs (F242-191-909)